Marjorie Wallace: Overdose

 Less than three months after Revson's death, Wallace was rushed to St. Vincent Indianapolis Hospital after her sister, Nancy, found her unconscious in her apartment, apparently from an overdose of the sleeping pill Doriden.
 A doctor stated that Wallace was "comatose, and in pretty bad shape."
 She was put on a dialysis machine to clear her kidneys.

-Wallace's mother Alice stated, "She might have felt like she couldn't go on", however, Wallace herself said two years later, "I was depressed and OD'd on a few too many sleeping pills.
+Wallace's mother Alice stated, "She might have felt like she couldn't go on"; however, Wallace herself said two years later, "I was depressed and OD'd on a few too many sleeping pills.
 I never attempted suicide."

 Television career

 Wallace won television acting roles on some of the top shows of the 1970s, including Baretta with Robert Blake and Get Christie Love! with Teresa Graves.
 She also appeared as a panelist on the television game show, Match Game.

 By 1976, she moved into the Los Angeles apartment of tennis champion Jimmy Connors.
 "Marji (sic) and I don't even have to talk to each other if we don't feel like it," Connors reportedly said.
 "But I feel I have found someone to share the things I like, and that makes it all worthwhile."
 Connors, Wallace said, was "a fantastic person.
 A very different person off the court."

 The relationship with the tennis star did not last long.
 After the breakup, Wallace moved to New York where she auditioned for television sportscasting positions with ABC and CBS.
 She also appeared in television commercials for Ultra Brite toothpaste, Wella products and American Express.

 In the summer of 1977 she met film producer Michael Klein at a Beverly Hills party and they were married in May 1978.
 Klein's father was Eugene V. Klein, owner of the National Football League's San Diego Chargers.
-They had a son named ____.
+They had a son named Adam.

 In 1981, she became one of the first co-anchors on the television show, Entertainment Tonight.
 A few months later, producers decided to make a change, offering her a reporter position on the program, which she declined.

 In 1982, her marriage to Klein ended in divorce.
 Soon after, newspapers reported she was dating Richard Cohen, the estranged husband of Tina Sinatra.
 In 1994, she married real estate developer Donald Soffer; they divorced in 1996.